Themis-Legal-Framework/CiteShield-legal-citation-verifier-CLI/README.md

 - **AI-Powered Verification**: Uses OpenAI agents to verify each citation supports its claimed proposition
 - **Web Search Integration**: Optional web search to confirm citations exist and are accurately represented
 - **Multiple File Formats**: Supports .txt, .md, .pdf, and .docx files
+- **Flexible Input**: Paste text directly from the terminal or load existing documents
 - **Structured Output**: Returns detailed reports in table or JSON format
 - **Risk Assessment**: Flags citations as verified, needs review, not found, or contradicted
 - **Line-Level References**: Pinpoints exact locations in source documents